gfox1984/granular-hooks/README.md

 ## The problem

-Who hasn't been in the situation where you need to run an effect only when _some_ of its dependencies have changed?
+Who hasn't been in the situation where s/he needs an effect to run only when _some_ of its dependencies have changed?
 Take this code for instance:

 ```typescript